sara-nl/clouddocs/gpu-attach.markdown

 reboot
 ```

-* Check witn `nvidia-msi` that the card is detected.
+* Check witn `nvidia-smi` that the card is detected.
 Should show something like this:

 ```bash
 +-----------------------------------------------------------------------------+